RoboJackets/robocup-firmware/README.md

 ### kicker/
 The robot folder contains the firmware code for the different targets that are compiled for the kicker board.
+Details on the architecture of the kicker firmware code can be found [doc/Kicker.md]

 ### kicker/build/
 Compiled binaries output from the build system for the ATtiny on the kicker board get stored here in the bin/ directory as well as other build results.

+### /fpga
+Contains the Verilog code to be programmed to the FPGA for motor control.
+Details on the architecture of the FPGA firmware code can be found [here](doc/FPGA.md)

 ## Setup
 Below is a quick guide to getting this RoboCup project setup to build on your computer.
-If you are a robocup member planning on developing both mtrain and robocup firmware we recommend following the Firmware  [GettingStarted](Getting Started) page.
-This project only provide directions for installing on Ubuntu Linux, Arch Linux, and Mac OS X, although it shouldn't be too difficult to port to other operating systems.
+If you are a robocup member planning on developing both mtrain and robocup firmware we recommend following the Firmware [Getting Started](doc/GettingStarted.md) page.
+This project only provides directions for installing on Ubuntu Linux, Arch Linux, and Mac OS X, although it shouldn't be too difficult to port to other operating systems.

 1) Clone the repository